Skip to content

-Most small limited company owners say that their accountant is their most valuable advisor; a good accountant will keep your books in order, help with tax planning, and will ensure that you meet all your tax deadlines.
-Here are some tips from the ByteStart team to help you choose the best accountant.
+Most small limited company owners say their accountant is their most valuable advisor; a good accountant will keep your books in order, help with tax planning, and ensure you meet all your tax deadlines.

 How to find the best limited company accountant

-1. Research your options early-on
+1. Research your options early on

 Consider choosing an accountant before you start your business, or as soon as you can, as they will be able to advise you on start-up expenditure, and how to register with the tax authorities.
 They will also be able to form a company on your behalf, register you for Corporation Tax, VAT, and set up your payroll if this is the route you want to take.